richmahn/en_tn/2sa/01/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations, songs and poems.
-The ULB and many other English translations indent all the lines of 1:19-27, which is a song.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 1:19-27.

 This chapter continues the material from 1 Samuel.